ryan-mcclue/musings/ble-embedded.md

 IMPORTANT: ALWAYS PROVIDE EXAMPLE!

+use time-series database where everything is stored ordered (as oppose to relational based on set thoery whose order is determined in clauses. also get full SQL support here and can store more data types)

 investigate automated 'agriculture', e.g smart argicultural kit, automatic pot plant watering, etc.

 databases useful for tracking time series IoT sensor data